kragen/derctuo/electronics-next-project.md

   pottery
 - **current microbalance** to weigh light things by counteracting their weight with a precisely measured electromagnetic force
-- **Joule Thief** as a simple battery tester if nothing else
 - **adjustable linear power supply** hanging off an ATX or power-brick power supply so I have an adjustable voltage; this becomes a lot more useful once it has some kind of readout, and ideally current limiting too; if it depends on the upstream power supply for voltage regulation it can be just a trimpot and an emitter follower
-- **7-segment display** with 7 scavenged discrete LEDs in some kind of case with slits and partitions, which can be very large
 - **TransistorTester**, maybe not a super sophisticated one
 - **rotational capacitive sensor** made of paper towel tubes and aluminum foil to measure rotational position with some precision,